QX-LA-THUSIGS/Data-Driven-and-Coarse-to-Fine-Baseline-Correction-for-Signals-of-Analytical-Instruments/README.md

 __The algorithm overcomes the mode-mixing problem of empirical mode decomposition algorithm by adaptively locating and removing high-amplitude spectral peaks.
 Through qualitative and quantitative analysis, compared with the traditional least squares fitting and sparse representation, the algorithm based on empirical mode decomposition (DD-CF) has better advantages in processing time and baseline fitting effect.
 At the same time, the biggest feature of this algorithm is that it can realize the data-driven baseline correction of mass spectrometer, chromatograph and ion mobility spectrum without user intervention.
 Compared with traditional algorithms, DD-CF algorithm has stronger adaptive ability.__

-__For details of the algorithm, please refer to the original reference of this algorithm__
+__For details of the algorithm, please refer to the original reference of this algorithm.(DOI:10.1016/j.aca.2021.338386)__

 ## Algorithm introduction